 I can’t think of any better place to be in May than… Berlin!!
 So all packet-ninjas looking to improve their TCP/IP and traffic analysis skills are welcome to join us in the first ever Community SANS Berlin for the SECURITY 503: Intrusion Detection In-Depth track.
-A full description of the event can be found here: [...]

-…you have to know that the Honeynet Project has been working on a way to detect Conficker-infected machines and that they have just released a scanner for this task.
+If that’s the case, you have to know that the Honeynet Project has been working on a way to detect Conficker-infected machines and that they have just released a scanner for this task.
 The scanner is available as a python script and as a windows .exe executable, and can be used to scan a single host or a whole network range.

 Continue reading Detecting Conficker: run this check now!